Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 • Old Man’s – A Canggu classic, Old Man’s is a sprawling restaurant/bar that features theme nights, good tunes and beach vibes.
 What to Eat: The burgers are stellar, but the Mahi Mahi Sandwich was the best fish sandwich I ate in Bali.

-• PokePoke – Offering a variety of poke (and other) bowls, PokePoke is a small, shabby chic spot complete with a indoor swing.
-What to Eat: Aloha Bali bowl and Thai Dynamite bowl.
+• PokePoke – Offering a variety of poke (and other) bowls, PokePoke is a small, shabby chic spot complete with an indoor Bali swing.
+What to Eat: Aloha Bali Bowl and Thai Dynamite Bowl.

 • The Green Spot – Lucky for us, The Green Spot is located at Ecosfera, the hotel where we were staying.
-The breakfast (included for guests) was the best included breakfast we have ever had – and we would go for the breakfast even if we weren’t staying there.
+The breakfast (included for guests) was the best included breakfast we have ever had!
+Seriously, we would go for the breakfast even if we weren’t staying there.
 What to Eat: For breakfast we recommend the Avocado Salsa with Poached Egg and the Breakfast burger.
 For dinner, go with the Polynesian Tuna.

-• Pizza Fabbrica – Dedicated to excelling at Italian cuisine, Pizza Fabbrica surpassed our expectations in both atmosphere and quality.
+• Pizza Fabbrica – Dedicated to excelling at Italian cuisine, Pizza Fabbrica was astounding in both atmosphere and quality.
 What to Eat: Pizze Bianche Nonna (White Pizza with Potatoes and Italian Sausage) and Capricciosa.

 • Warung Smile – Serving traditional Balinese fare, our experience at Warung Smile was exceptional – from the warm greeting to the well-prepared meals.
 What to Eat: Whole Fish and Nasi Goreng – some of the best we’ve had in Bali!